austingebauer/devise/README.md

   fontColor = "#212529"
 ```

+If you'd like to see other custom styles available as config parameters, please open an [issue](https://github.com/austingebauer/devise/issues).

 #### Option 2:

-To add custom [Sass](https://sass-lang.com/) to the devise theme, you'll
+To add custom [Sass](https://sass-lang.com/) styles to the devise theme, you'll
-need to add the following file to the root directory of your site:
+need to add the following file to the [assets](https://gohugo.io/hugo-pipes/introduction/#asset-directory)
+directory of your site:

 - `assets/sass/custom.scss`